 If you haven’t checked out the other guides on the site, I highly recommend you do so.
 Depending on your needs, you can do well with a survival knife, or a machete, or a hatchet, or just a simple Ka-Bar (one of my favorite).

-Some considerations are: will you use it in camping? will you be hiking with it? will you have it on your waste or in a bag or in a car? or will you use it as a EDC?
+Some considerations are: will you use it for camping? will you be hiking with it? will you have it on your waste or in a bag or in a car? or will you use it as an EDC?

 If you don’t know what you want to do with a knife, go and figure that out first.
-Than, go and read our articles on that type of knife.
-We review only the best, top selling knives on this site.
+Then, go and read our articles on that type of knife.
+We review only the best, top-selling knives on this site.
+Well, in most cases that’s true, but we also feature some lousy options (and we tell you so) so you can steer clear of them!

 But, here are some general guidelines about knives if you are completely new to knife buying: